da667/Autosnort/Autosnort - Debian/autosnort-debian-readme.txt

 --Minor formatting changes.
 --Removed all "cat" commands for slightly more efficient shell script.

-BASE-ubuntu and Aanval-ubtu script changes
+BASE-debian and Aanval-debian script changes:
 --Very minor formatting changes
 --Ensured compatibility with new and old versions of Apache by making a very minor change the sed line that modifies DocumentRoot